Red Wings prepare for the 2022 season

 “It’s a challenge I’ve been taking cold showers getting ready for it,” said Braymer.
 “At the end of the day, we’re glad to get the opportunity to come out here whether it’s warm, cold rain, shine whatever so I know everyone is really excited about that.”

-To start the season, the Red Wings will hit the road for their first 6 games.
+To start the season, the Red Wings will hit the road for their first six games.
 Then they’ll be back in Rochester for their home opener on Tuesday, April 12th.